Matt-Jones-Developer/function-store/README.md

 ## Usage

+Main App Features:

 Navigate the site using the navbar or footer areas.
 If on mobile you can use the hamburger icon for medium and small screen sizes and select an item from the slide out menu.
 You can browse Storefront items, on mobile devices I built a swiping carousel using Slider to swipe through the products in the category.
 If you tap on a product it will take you to the products page.
 You can 'like' items but I have not implemented a save to cart yet.
+The SPA has two CTA buttons in the header which will take the user to various points on the page.
+The gift CTA would take the user to a page of suggested gift items.

 - AUTO Light/Dark Mode - based on user's OS settings!
 Instantly switch between light and dark via settings.
 - A Store back-end you can access via /admin (a permission will need to be added to access it)